Galaxy Metallicity Gradients in the Reionization Epoch from the FIRE-2 Simulations

-Several studies have reported the presence of positive metallicity gradients in some galaxies during cosmic noon \citep{Cresci2010, Wang2019}, suggesting that metal enrichment may not always proceed from the center outward.
-The spatial distribution of metallicity is shaped by a variety of processes, including gas accretion, supernova explosions, stellar winds, mergers, active galactic nuclei (AGN) feedback, and other dynamical and chemical interactions \citep[e.g.][]{Mo2010, King2015, Thielemann2017, Maiolino2019, Wangk2023, Nakajima2024, He2024S, Peng2025P}. \citet{Gibson2013} compared two feedback models and found that the ``enhanced'' feedback model (MaGICC) produces significantly flatter metallicity gradients, while the ``conservative'' feedback model (MUGS) results in steeper gradients \citep{Luo2024}.
-As mentioned in \citet{Mo20241, Chen20242, Chen20253}, AGN and SN feedback have a certain impact on shaping galaxies and the gas dynamics within galaxies. \citet{Bellardini2021, Bellardini2022, Sun2024_z04_3, Baker2025} discuss the nonlinear radial behavior of metallicity in galaxies, suggesting that beyond the gradient, additional statistical measures can be employed to more precisely characterize the spatial distribution of metals.
-Nevertheless, in most cases a linear fit remains the simplest approach for gradient analysis.
-Understanding how metals are spatially arranged within galaxies offers critical insights into the interplay between gas dynamics, stellar feedback, and galaxy morphology over cosmic time.
+Several studies have reported the presence of positive metallicity gradients in some galaxies during cosmic noon and local universe \citep{Cresci2010, Wang2019, Maiolino2019, Kewley2019}, suggesting that metal enrichment may not always proceed from the center outward. \citet{Gibson2013} used cosmological hydrodynamical simulations to compare two feedback implementations, finding that the enhanced-feedback model ``MaGICC'' produces significantly flatter metallicity gradients than the more conservative one ``MUGS'' \cite[see also:][]{Luo2024}.
+Recent studies suggest that a single linear metallicity gradient may not capture the full complexity of metal distributions.
+Spatially resolved observations and simulations report azimuthal variations and departures from simple radial trends \citep[e.g.][]{Ho2015, Ho2017, Kreckel2019, Bellardini2021, Bellardini2022, Baker2025}, and several works propose higher-order, multiscale statistics to quantify metal inhomogeneities \citep[e.g.][]{Krumholz2018, Metha2021}.
+Nevertheless, in most cases a linear fit remains the simplest approach for gradient analysis, while also facilitating a direct comparison with high-z observations given the level of spatial detail currently available.